shopware/SwagMigrationAssistant/tests/acceptance/README.md

 ## Setup

-Navigate to this directory if you haven't yet.
+Navigate to this directory if you haven't yet (inside the plugin folder).

 ```
 cd tests/acceptance